 The streak ended on August 3 when Garms unsuccessfully pinch-hit against the Giants.
 Beginning with his three consecutive hits in mid-June, Garms had gone ten-for-eleven as a pinch-hitter.
 Garms, hitting .316, reached his high water mark for the year; he eventually faded to a season-ending .264.
 The Pirates finished fourth again, a disappointment which triggered a look toward the future, based on younger players.

-During the winter, the Pirates announced the sale of Garms to the St. Louis Cardinals, who assigned him to the Sacramento Solons of the Pacific Coast League.
+On December 5, 1941, the Pirates announced the sale of Garms to the St. Louis Cardinals, who assigned him to the Sacramento Solons of the Pacific Coast League.
 In an interview with Doyle, Frisch explained he had numerous infield and outfield recruits and regulars; and at 34 Garms, while a good hitter, did not figure to "improve his defensive qualifications which were admitted by all managers to be below the major league standard."63 The Pirates had finished dead last in fielding in the National League in 1941, and Garms was a part of that problem as evidenced by a sub-par .911 fielding percentage at third.
 Despite these drawbacks, a sense of regret encompassed the transaction.
 Garms was a solid hitter, especially when pinch-hitting, a popular player and contributed a positive attitude to the team with his competitive spirit.64

 Garms was philosophical about his demotion.
 Contacted at his ranch Garms noted: "I've had my day and know it.
 Baseball is one game you can't stay in until you are 99.
 Last year was my worst, but I had a pretty good average in pinch-hitting and I thought maybe Frisch might keep me for that."
 He added he had no managerial ambitions and that he would not play in a league lower than A-1.
 "If I can't play in any of the better leagues I will quit and retire out here on the farm.
 I'm just a farm boy at heart and like it."